AidanZealley/off.canvas/README.md

 Issues:
 =======
 - [ ] Bugs left to squish in IE10
-- [ ] Overlapping sidebars on smaller screens
 - [ ] Some javascript execution speed issues on mobile devices